We’ve raised over £15,000 for local charities

-A 50-kilometre trek in the Lake District – Sarah Ediss, Candice Hanson, Christopher Gregory, Jack Clipsham, Colin Laidlaw, Jack Fosberry, Matthew Oxenham and Laurence Parry for their 50 kilometre walk in the Lake District, including an attempt to reach the highest peak in England, Scafell Pike.
+A 50-kilometre trek in the Lake District – Sarah Ediss, Candice Hanson, Christopher Gregory, Colin Laidlaw, Jack Fosberry, Matthew Oxenham and Laurence Parry for their 50 kilometre walk in the Lake District, including an attempt to reach the highest peak in England, Scafell Pike.
 Laurence Parry also cycled 120km to meet them during their challenge.
 They raised a momentous £5,315.

 Baking challenges – one of our colleagues, Tracy Becker, baked over 50 different sweet and savoury goods over 3 months raising an incredible £1,675.

 Firm wide quizzes – Anna-Mae Wilkinson Cox and Hope Dance held a firm wide quiz, raising £300.

 Craft making – Alison Saxby turned her hand to crafts and made 50 bespoke cards, raising £208.